Call for Papers

 We particularly welcome presentations offered by the users of synchronization, especially new innovations/applications which provide an important perspective on the needs for timing and on related challenges.

 Presenting at this event positions your ideas in front of the top professionals in the timing and sync community.
-Please submit an abstract no later than Friday, October 5, 2018, to have your concepts considered.
+Please submit your abstract today to have your concepts considered.

 As you submit an abstract, you will find that we are inviting two different formats: Presentations and Posters.
 For both formats, topics are suggested that discuss the need for timing, methods of delivering timing, experience from the field, or methods of measurement and validation.
 Other topics are welcome that discuss the latest timing and synchronization topics.